Nevada uses a state-run health insurance marketplace named Nevada Health Link for the sale of certified individual/family dental plans.

 Not all insurers that offer medical plans through the Nevada exchange include pediatric or adult dental coverage with their health plans, but stand-alone plans are available for purchase.

 Frequently asked questions about dental coverage in Nevada

 How much does dental insurance cost in Nevada?

-IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in Nevada over a two-year period (2020-2021) was $40.29.
-(Typical family size was 1.2 to 1.4 persons.)
+IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in Nevada in 2022 was $43.42.

 If a family is purchasing coverage through the health insurance exchange, the premiums associated with pediatric dental coverage may or may not be offset by premium tax credits (premium subsidies).
 Here’s more about how that works, depending on whether the health plan has integrated pediatric dental benefits.

 Are stand-alone pediatric dental plans on the exchange ACA-compliant?

 The stand-alone pediatric dental plans available in Nevada will comply with the ACA’s pediatric dental coverage rules.
 This means out-of-pocket costs for pediatric dental care will not exceed $375 per child in 2023 (or $750 for all the children on a family’s plan), and there is no cap on medically-necessary pediatric dental benefits.

 As is the case for all essential health benefits, the specific coverage requirements for pediatric dental care are guided by the state’s essential health benefits benchmark plan.